 Tip 1: Locate the Color Picker or Eye Dropper Tool

-To use the color picker or the eyedrop tool you simply need to hold down on the color that you want to specify.
+To use the color picker or the eyedrop tool, you need to hold down on the color that you want to specify.
 You can hold down using your pencil or your finger on the color.

-The bottom color, which is in this case is a red color, was the color that I had ready used for my color palette.
-You do not need to worry about this color as it may show up but Procreate has still specified the color I have pressed down on.
+The bottom color, which is, in this case, is red, was the color that I had readily used for my color palette.
+You do not need to worry about this color as it may show up, but Procreate has still specified the color I have pressed down on.

 Tip 2: Use Your Finger To Pick The Color

-Maybe this is because I’m able to hold down a little bit harder with my finger to make sure the color picker does come up.
+Maybe this is because I can hold down a little bit harder with my finger to make sure the color picker does come up.
 But if you’re more comfortable or adapted to using an Apple pencil, then by all means do use the pencil to pick the colors.

-Tip 3: Move Finger Around the Canvas to Find the Exact Color
+Tip 3: Move your Finger Around the Canvas to Find the Exact Color

 The color will only be specified when you take your finger off the canvas or off the screen.
 If you do not take it off but continue to hold it, it will not specify the color and will move onto another color where you have moved your finger.